 That’s the theory, now we need to start putting it into practice!
 The first thing you need to do is to contact us.
 You might be able to bring your own ideas or skills with you which we will really appreciate.
 We will document our progress on this blog and inspire you to have a go yourself.

-We started as two passionate people, and are slowly growing our group.
-We have access to lots of knowledge and experience, as well as resources, books, films and ideas, and can facilitate your contributions and changes to help you improve the quality of your life in Hythe and that of our only home; Earth.
+We started as two passionate people, and simply want the best from our own lives and that of the planet.
+We have access to lots of knowledge and experience, as well as resources, books, films and ideas, and can facilitate your contributions and changes to help you improve the quality of your life in Hythe and beyond, and that of our only home; Earth.